egdevelop/egpress/replit.md

-# Astro Blog CMS
+# EG Press

-A web-based Content Management System for managing Astro blog templates with GitHub integration.
+A web-based Content Management System for managing blog templates with GitHub integration.

 ## Overview

-This CMS provides a visual interface for managing Astro blog content directly from GitHub repositories.
+This CMS provides a visual interface for managing blog content directly from GitHub repositories.
 It features:

 - **CRUD Operations**: Create, read, update, and delete blog posts
 - **GitHub Integration**: Connect to any GitHub repository and sync changes